libvips/libvips/libvips/foreign/libnsgif/README.md

 Run `./update.sh` to update this copy of libnsgif from the upstream repo.
 It will also patch libnsgif.c to prevent it modifying the input.

-Last updated 8 Mar 2022.
+Last updated 4 Apr 2022.

 # To do